Hamzart/Adventure-Camera-2D/README.md

 Thats it, now your Camera will be functioning like charm, you do not even need to switch it to Orthogonal projection, **CameraCore** will take care of everything. **CameraCore** is the base of the **2D Adventure Aamera**, any other module depends on the CoreCamera.
 You do not even need to create a Camera in the first place, Select any Object in the Scene add CameraCore to it, and you will have a CameraThere.

-Now You can Add other Modules to entend the **CameraCore** functionalities.
+Now You can Add other Modules to extend the **CameraCore** functionalities.
 There 3 Separate Modules currently:

   - DeadZone